 Knowing The Details of Medicare Advantage

-Once you are enrolled in Original Medicare, you will need to decide whether you want to insure yourself using a Medicare Supplements Plan or a Medicare Advantage Plan.
+Once you are enrolled in Original Medicare, you will need to decide whether you want to insure yourself using a Medicare Supplement Plan or a Medicare Advantage Plan.

 When you join a Medicare Advantage plan (Medicare Part C), you move completely onto a private health insurance plan, so you are no longer insured by the Original Medicare provided by the government.
 Instead, private insurance pays the majority of the bills, and you pay a coinsurance or copay per visit.
 However, you are still in the Medicare program, and these private health plans are strictly regulated by Medicare.